kuritka/weight_round_robin/README.md

 **The only condition is that the sum of all values in the PDF is always equal to 100!**

+# Pick Slice Of Indexes Usage
-A bit more complicated case is when you need to shuffle the indexes in the array to match the PDF instead of one element.
+A bit more complex case is when you need to shuffle the indexes in the array to match the PDF instead of one element.
 The PDF again contains the same percentage distribution, but we want the slice to contain not one index, but the whole vector.
 For example, for PDF={30,40,20,10} the result will be like this: